Please enable JavaScript to view this site.

 The Server Installation is the typical installation choice for network administrators and developers that want R:BASE installed upon a centralized location within a local area network.
 It is beneficial to use this method when there are a great number of users which will be launching the R:BASE software.
 Another benefit is that when applying R:BASE updates, there is only one installation to be updated, rather than updating every workstation individually.

 When running the installer, the "Components" screen will display a "Server Installation" option that must be selected.
-For any workstation where R:BASE development will be actively performed, the R:BASE program should be installed on the local computer.
-This will allow access to the help manuals and documentation.

 After the installation is complete, users must be supplied with the necessary network access rights.
 The users will require read permissions to launch the R:BASE program.
 If you intend to store the database files in the same directory as the R:BASE program, then read and write permissions are required.
 For more information about these access rights, refer to the documentation for your network.
 Both mapped drive letters and universal naming conventions (UNC) are supported for the network shared directory.